Help File: Mark Descriptions

 rod mark schematic

 Rod and sleeve depths refer to the lengths of material used to construct a rod mark, useful in judging stability and subsidence.
-Leave these blank unless you set the mark &/or have specific knowledge of the lengths.
+Don't report depth values unless you set the mark &/or have specific knowledge of the lengths.

 NOTE!
-Rods may flex during installation, actual "depth" may be less than the length.
+User note: Rods may flex during installation, the true "depth" below ground may be less than the recorded length.

 Special Application